FrancesCoronel/personal-website-v3/site/content/adventures/2016-11-18-cornell-tech-product-studio.md

 #### Product Development

-In terms of product development, we focused more on fleshing out the front-end since we feel that’s where our product value lies and with the back end, we got as far as being able to extract smart entities from article text.
+In terms of product development, we focused more on fleshing out the front-end since we feel that's where our product value lies and with the back end, we got as far as being able to extract smart entities from article text.

 #### Business Objective